BrushXue/Z170i-Pro-Gaming-Hackintosh/README.md

 ![image](Screenshot_en-us.png)

+## Update 3
+Update [Clover](https://github.com/CloverHackyColor/CloverBootloader) to r5108.
+Won't update to the latest version until the theme issue is fixed.

+Updated all kexts to the latest version.

+Switched to pure UEFI envirionment.
+Check your BIOS setup with the latest table.

+Fixed USB Power issue so you can charge your iPad.

 ## Update 2
 Updated to macOS Catalina 10.15.4.

 Updated [Clover](https://github.com/CloverHackyColor/CloverBootloader) to r5107 and all kexts to the latest version.

-If you are updating from previous version and moved all kexts to `/Library/Extensions`, please move them back to `/EFI/CLOVER/kexts/Other` as kernel extensions are [deprecated](https://developer.apple.com/support/kernel-extensions/) by Apple in February.
+If you are updating from previous version and moved all kexts to `/Library/Extensions`, please move them back to `/EFI/CLOVER/kexts/Other` as kernel extensions are [deprecated](https://developer.apple.com/support/kernel-extensions/) by Apple since February.
 ## Update 1
 Updated [Clover](https://github.com/CloverHackyColor/CloverBootloader) to r5104 and all kexts to the latest version.